m-schiavoni/HOA_FinancialDashboard/README.md

 # HOA_FinancialDashboard
-Monthly financial dashboard for HOA Board.
+I am the Budget & Finance Committee Chair for my homeowners association.
+I produce this financial dashboard monthly for the Board of Directors to review.
+I used Excel to allow for seamless transferring of my responsibilities at any time to an individual whose knowledgebase doesn't extend beyond MS Office.
 Optimized for B&amp;W printing.
+Functions utilized: INDIRECT(), INDEX(), MATCH(), SUMIFS()